PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ![](https://i.imgur.com/H6l8HkQ.png)

-When declaring range/domain of a linear scale, we only need to specify starting/ending values for each.
-Values in between the starting/ending will be calculated by D3.
-For instance, if we want to find out what visual value in the range corresponds to the distance value of `5` in the domain of data points, we just call:
+When declaring range/domain of a linear scale, we only need to specify start/end values for each.
+Values in between the start/end will be calculated by D3.
+For instance, to find out what visual value corresponds to the distance value of 5, remove the previous two `console.log()` statements and add the following to the bottom of `app.js`:

 ```javascript
 console.log(yScale(5)); //get a visual point from a data value
 ```

+Here's what our dev console should look like in Chrome:

 ![](https://i.imgur.com/ggSwAv2.png)

-It makes sense that this logs `300` because the data value of `5` is half way between the starting data (domain) value of `0` and the ending data (domain) value of `10`
+It makes sense that this logs `300` because the data value of `5` is half way between the starting data value of `0` and the ending data value of `10`.
+The range starts at `HEIGHT` (600) and goes to `0`, so half way between that is 300.

-If we want to go the other way and find out what data point in the domain corresponds to a visual value of 450 in the range, we just call:
+So whenever you want to convert a data point to a visual point, call `yScale()`.
+We can go the other way and convert a visual point to a data value by calling `yScale.invert()`.
+To find out what data point corresponds to a visual value of 450, remove the previous `console.log()` statement and add the following to the bottom of `app.js`:

 ```javascript
 console.log(yScale.invert(450)); //get a data values from a visual point
 ```

+Here's what Chrome's console looks like:

 ![](https://i.imgur.com/7BdxFkm.png)

-It makes sense that this logs `2.5` because the visual value of 450 is 25% of the way from the starting visual (range) value of `600` to the ending visual (range) value of `0`
+It makes sense that this logs 2.5 because the visual value of 450 is 25% of the way from the starting visual value of 600 (`HEIGHT`) to the ending visual value of 0

 ## Attach data to visual elements